BostonUniversitySeniorDesign/Team-24-tethered-drone/README.md

 4. Arm the drone in Mission Planner
 5. Select desired flight pattern in Mission Planner
 6. Follow prompts on resulting command
+7. Hit ctrl+c on python file command prompt as necessary

 In the automatic mode, the script that controls the drone is ardupilot.
 Ardupilot is an open source code base created for controlling drones, copters, rc planes, etc.